dstein64/hn-duplicate-detector/README.md

 Screenshot
 ----------

-The following image shows the results produced by HNDD on a duplicate HN submission page.
+The following image shows the links produced by HNDD on a duplicate HN submission page.

 ![Screenshot](screenshots/screenshot.png)